symfony/symfony-docs/cookbook/security/custom_extension.rst

 The Factory
 -----------

 You have created a custom token, custom listener, and custom provider.
 Now you need to tie them all together.
 How do you make your provider available to your security configuration?
 The answer is by using a ``factory``.
-A factory is where you hook in to the security component, telling it the name of your provider and any configuration options available for it.
+A factory is where you hook into the security component, telling it the name of your provider and any configuration options available for it.
 First, you must create a class which implements :class:`Symfony\\Bundle\\SecurityBundle\\DependencyInjection\\Security\\Factory\\SecurityFactoryInterface`.

 .. code-block:: php

+    // src/Acme/DemoBundle/DependencyInjection/Security/Factory/WsseFactory.php
     namespace Acme\DemoBundle\DependencyInjection\Security\Factory;

     use Symfony\Component\DependencyInjection\ContainerBuilder;